Diving in Lake Achensee

 Have you ever wondered what’s at the bottom of Tirol’s largest lake?
 Suit up and dive in!
 Lake Achensee has drinking water quality and on some days underwater visibility is up to ten metres, making it a popular spot for recreational diving.
 The three most popular diving spots are in the eastern part of the lake: Hechenberg (advanced dive site), Schwarzenau (suitable for beginners) and the dive site of the Diving Club Innsbruck north of the tunnel in the direction of Achenkirch.

-Divers can go sightseeing close to the lakeshore, where all kinds of curiosities can be spotted under water, such as an old Opel "Blitz", a statue of the Madonna and a sunken VW Beetle.
-The Diving Club Innsbruck has also created a very accessible diver's paradise.
-A series of individual attractions are connected underwater with a rope and are located at different depths.
+Divers can go sightseeing close to the lakeshore, where all kinds of curiosities can be spotted under water.
+From a statue of the Madonna and an old Opel Blitz, also called "Dodge" by divers, which sunk under mysterious circumstances, sunken boats and old VW Beetles.
+The Diving Club Innsbruck has created a very impressive diver's paradise.
+The individual attractions are connected underwater with a rope and are located at different depths.
 In addition to a cable car gondola, a telephone booth and a letterbox, there is even a treasure chest to explore.

 The diving club 1.
 Tiroler Tauchsport-Club Innsbruck, which was founded in 1962, has created a little diver’s paradise.
 Access to the TCI parkour is easy, it lies below the tunnel of the B181 federal road between Maurach and Achenkirch.
 From a cable car gondola to a telephone booth to a treasure chest: What you can discover on this dive is most remarkable.